 I was a Consultant Editor, responsible for web publication, for the Open Arts Journal, an Open University open-access, peer-reviewed journal, during the period 2012-2015.

-Before joining The Open University, I have worked in University College Dublin and NUI Galway.
+Before joining The Open University, I worked in University College Dublin and NUI Galway.
 While in UCD, I taught courses on digital humanities and collaborated with the Irish Virtual Research Library and Archive (IVRLA) on integrating digital resources and teaching.

 In NUI Galway, I worked with the Thomas Moore Archive, a project of the Moore Institute, NUI Galway, of which I am joint editor with Prof Sean Ryder and Dr Justin Tonra.
 For the TMA I developed a digital edition of a selection of Thomas Moore’s prose writings, and designed the web interface of the project.